Skip to main content

 __API_AVAILABLE_GET_MACRO(__VA_ARGS__,__API_AVAILABLE8, __API_AVAILABLE7, __API_AVAILABLE6, __API_AVAILABLE5, __API_AVAILABLE4, __API_AVAILABLE3, __API_AVAILABLE2, __API_AVAILABLE1, 0)(__VA_ARGS__)

 At first glance, this seems terrifying.
 The documentation helps provide a bit of information as to how the macro should be invoked, but the implementation detail that I'm interested in is for one to study on their own.
-This macro ultimately expands into __attribute__((availability(...))) (see Clang Attributes Reference — availability), a compiler attribute that marks the platform and version where a given API was introduced. __API_AVAILABLE_GET_MACRO is another parameterized macro that is not defined in this file but in <AvailabilityInternal.h> header file.
+This macro ultimately expands into __attribute__((availability(...))) (see Clang Attributes Reference for availability), a compiler attribute that marks the platform and version where a given API was introduced. __API_AVAILABLE_GET_MACRO is another parameterized macro that is not defined in this file but in <AvailabilityInternal.h> header file.
 If we browse that file, we get the definition as:

 #define __API_AVAILABLE_PLATFORM_macos(x) macos,introduced=x